astro-informatics/ssht/src/python/SSHT_Python_Documentation.md

 * `L` the band limit of the signal, non-zero positive integer
 * `resolution` size of the projected image, default 500
 * `rot` If the image should be rotated before projecting, None. `rot` should be a list of length 1 or 3.
 If 1 then the image is roated around the \(z\) axis by that amount.
 If 3 then the image is rotated by the Eular angles given in the list.
-* `zoom_region` the region of the sphere to be ploted in radians, default `np.pi/2` is the full half sphere.
+* `zoom_region` the region of the sphere to be ploted in radians, default `np.pi/2` is the full half sphere for the othographic and steriographic projections and `np.pi/2` for the gnomic projection as the equator is at infinity in this projection.
 * `Method` the sampling scheme used, string:
     1. `'MW'`         [McEwen & Wiaux sampling (default)]
     3. `'MWSS'`       [McEwen & Wiaux symmetric sampling]
     4. `'DH'`         [Driscoll & Healy sampling]
     5. `'GL'`         [Gauss-Legendre sampling]
+* `Projection` string describing which of the projections to use.
+Use `"GP"` for the Gnomic projection, `"SP"` for the Steriogrphic projection and `"OP"` for the Orthographic projection, default is `"OP"`
+* `Spin` the spin of the signal.
+If the signal has non-zero spin then on projection the signal must be rotated to account for the changing direction of the definition of the signal.
+By setting this to a non-zero integer will ensure this roation is performed.

 #### Outputs